: Click or tap on any technique - the definition will be displayed here. that appears in bold to show its definition.

 : false claim - a statement that is directly contradicted by fact and can be easily proven untrue. : On numerous occasions, Biden has said he opposed fracking in one form or another.[21]

-: straw man - misrepresenting an opponent's position or argument to make it easier to attack, usually by exaggerating, distorting, or just completely fabricating it. : While Biden wants to raise taxes, he only wants to raise them on those making over $400,000 a year.[5]
+: straw man - misrepresenting an opponent's position or argument to make it easier to attack, usually by exaggerating, distorting, or just completely fabricating it. : Biden does want to raise taxes, but ONLY on those making over $400,000 a year.[5]

-: virtue words - using words that are attractive to the value system of the target audience. : character, decency, honor, respect, dignity.
+: virtue words - using emotionally appealing words that align with the target audience's value system to elicit approval or support. : character, decency, honor, respect, dignity.

-Total number of techniques detected over the 1:43:42 runtime of this video clip:
+Number of techniques detected in the 1:43:42 runtime of this video clip:

 PROPAGANDA TECHNIQUES

-appeal to ignorance: common folk: false dichotomy: false equivalency: guilt by association: labeling: proof by anecdote: virtue words: whataboutism:
+appeal to ignorance: appeal to pity: common folk: false dichotomy: false equivalence: FUD: guilt by association: innuendo: labeling: proof by anecdote: virtue words: whataboutism: